A-Group culture: Tracing the A-Group

 From excavations at A-Group cemeteries, archaeologists have been tracing the genetic and ancestral lineage between A-Group Nubians and other societies.
 The specimens found in A-Group cemeteries typically had hair of a black or dark brown hue.
 On average, the men were 169.9 cm in height and the women stood around 155.5 cm.
 Some individuals were wrapped in leather and positioned on reed mats.
 All of the tombs contained various burial items, including personal ornaments, utensils and ceramics.

-According to a study of Nubian dental affinities by Joel Irish in 2005, traits characterizing Late Paleolithic samples from Nubia are common in recent populations south of the Sahara, whereas traits shared by Final Neolithic and later Nubians more closely emulate those found among groups originating to the north, i.e. in Egypt and, to a diminishing degree, greater North Africa, West Asia, and Europe.
-Irish concluded that genetic discontinuity occurred in Nubia sometime after the late Pleistocene.
+According to a study of Nubian dental affinities by Joel Irish in 2005, traits characterizing Late Paleolithic as well as early and middle Neolithic samples from Nubia are common in recent populations south of the Sahara, whereas traits shared by Final Neolithic Nubians bear some similarities to those found among groups originating to the north, i.e. in Egypt and, to a diminishing degree, greater North Africa, West Asia, and Europe, suggesting close contacts in this period with Egypt.

 Dental trait analysis of A-Group fossils found affinities with populations inhabiting Northeast Africa, the Nile valley, and East Africa.
 Among the sampled populations, the A-Group people were nearest to the Kerma culture bearers, Kush populations in Upper Nubia, and to Ethiopians.
 This is followed by the Meroitic, X-Group and Christian period inhabitants of Lower Nubia and the Kellis population in the Dakhla Oasis, as well as C-Group and Pharaonic era skeletons excavated in Lower Nubia and ancient Egyptians (Naqada, Badari, Hierakonpolis, Abydos and Kharga in Upper Egypt; Hawara in Lower Egypt).

 In 2020, Kanya Godde analysed a series of crania which included two Egyptian (predynastic Badarian and Naqada series), a series of A-Group Nubians, and a Bronze Age series from Lachish, Palestine.
 The two pre-dynastic series had strongest affinities, followed by closeness between the Naqada and the Nubian series.
 Further, the Nubian A-Group plotted nearer to the Egyptians, and the Lachish sample placed more closely to Naqada than Badari.
 According to Godde, the spatial-temporal model applied to the pattern of biological distances explains the more distant relationship of Badari to Lachish than Naqada to Lachish, as gene flow will cause populations to become more similar over time.
 Overall, both Egyptian samples included were more similar to the Nubian series than to the Lachish series.